-Pluvial flooding is defined as flooding that result from rainfall-generated overland flow.
+Pluvial flooding is defined as flooding that results from rainfall-generated overland flow.
 The historical records include a significant number of descriptive records of flooding which imply that there are issues with pluvial flooding.
-The records clearly demonstrate that there are problems with pluvial flooding but it should also be recognised that flooding will be the result of numerous factors rather than solely rainfall intensity or duration.
+However, it should also be recognised that flooding will be the result of numerous factors rather than solely rainfall intensity or duration.